Tanja-Franke/church-website/README.md

 The full-screen hero image code came originally from the Code institute´s  ‘Love Running’ project The same goes for the keyframe as well as the footer code.
 However, none of these remained in its original form because they have been modified and styled differently to accompany the appearance of the website.

 All images used in this project are credited to their respective authors.
 You can find the author information below.
-Credits to: pexels.com @Tara_Winstead, @Rahul_Pandit <br>
+Credits to: pexels.com @Tara_Winstead, @Rahul_Pandit, Unsplash.com @Ben_White
-	Unsplash.com @Ben_White

 ## Acknowledgements

-A special thank you to my mentor [Harry Dhillon](https://www.linkedin.com/in/harry-dhillon-299b321b3/) from [Code Institute](https://codeinstitute.net/ie/), for your advice, feedback and reviewing my work!<br>
+A special thank you to my mentor [Harry Dhillon](https://www.linkedin.com/in/harry-dhillon-299b321b3/) from [Code Institute](https://codeinstitute.net/ie/), for your advice, feedback and reviewing my work!<br/>
-My CI facilitator Kamil Wojciechowski and my peers from 5p for motivating, helping and giving me feedback and reviewing my work!<br>
+My CI facilitator Kamil Wojciechowski and my peers from 5p for motivating, helping and giving me feedback and reviewing my work!<br/>
-The Stack Overflow community for providing answers to specific coding questions.<br>
+The Stack Overflow community for providing answers to specific coding questions.<br/>
-Finally, God and my church community for allowing me to create this website for educational purposes and praying for me to have the right support and to finish this project.<br>
+Finally, God and my church community for allowing me to create this website for educational purposes and praying for me to have the right support and to finish this project.<br/>